micropython/micropython-lib/README.md

 ~~~~
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-micropython-lib is a "highly experimental" community project.
+micropython-lib is a highly experimental community project.

 Please help to drive it to just "experimental" state by testing
 provided packages with MicroPython.